jfyuen/weather-reader/README.md

 - `${FILE_PATH}` path to file to read`
 - Option `--data`: extract selected data from file, e.g: '2 metre temperature'.
 A list separated by commas can also be given, e.g: '2 metre temperature,Mean sea level pressure'
+- Option `--level`: extract values at selected levels.
+A list separated by commas can also be given, e.g: '2 metre temperature,Mean sea level pressure'
 - `latitude`, `longitude`: coordinates to get value
 - Option `-o` to save output to a file, default to stdout